aptech/docs/docs/CR-eqSolvemtControlCreate.rst

     //initialize structure c
     c = eqSolvemtControlCreate();

-The members of an eqSolvemtControl structure and default values are described in the manual entry for eqSolvemt.
+The members of an :class:`eqSolvemtControl` structure and default values are described in the manual entry for :func:`eqSolvemt`.

 Source
 ------